* requires password

 A positive blood test-how wonderful!-but that is just the beginning.
 Other tests are also run to check on the levels of estradiol and progesterone in the blood, an indication of the health of the uterine lining.
 Adjustments to the medications may be made to create the best environment for the embryo to continue its development.
 Two weeks after the positive pregnancy test, the first ultrasound examination is done to see the developing fetal sac and the fetal heartbeat.
 A second examination two weeks later will show appropriate growth and development.
 Bi-weekly blood tests are conducted to monitor hormone levels until the supplemental medications are no longer required, otherwise the recipient continues in the care of an obstetrician.

 The use of donor eggs has created many families, and we hope that the information provided in this brochure helps you in your own quest.
-Please feel free to contact our donor egg program nurse coordinator, Lizzie West, by calling 513-924-5577 or contact us for additional information.
+Please feel free to contact our donor egg program nurse coordinator, Sarah Price, APRN, by calling 513-924-5578 or contact us for additional information.

 For more information, please check out our Informational Videos.